Syntax-Queen/Syntax-Queen/README.md

 🚀 **Full-Stack Software Engineer | Founder of Launchly Agency | SaaS Solutions Developer**

-I’m a results-driven software engineer with 1 year of experience building scalable SaaS platforms, high-converting websites, and intuitive, user-focused applications.
+I’m a results driven software engineer with 1 year of experience building scalable SaaS platforms, high converting websites, and intuitive, user focused applications.
 As the founder of **Launchly Agency**, I partner with startups and businesses to deliver digital solutions that enhance engagement, streamline workflows, and accelerate growth.

 ---